Michael Taylor (baseball, born 1985): Oakland Athletics

 On December 16, 2009, Taylor was traded to the Toronto Blue Jays with Kyle Drabek and Travis D'Arnaud in exchange for Roy Halladay.
 The Blue Jays immediately traded him to the Oakland Athletics for Brett Wallace.
 He spent the entire 2010 season at Triple-A Sacramento and played in the Arizona Fall League.

-On September 2, 2011, Taylor made his major league debut with the Oakland Athletics, batting ninth and playing right field.
+On September 2, 2011, Taylor made his major league debut with Oakland, batting ninth and playing right field.
 In total, his brief 2011 stint with the A's included 11 games, 6 hits, 1 HR, 1 RBI and a .200 batting average.

 Taylor was designated for assignment by the Athletics on March 29, 2014.

 Chicago White Sox

-On June 14, the A's traded Taylor to the Chicago White Sox in exchange for right handed pitcher Jake Sanchez.
-On October 24, 2014 Taylor was outrighted to Triple A and later that same day he elected free agency.
-On January 22, 2015, Taylor resigned on a minor league deal.
+On June 14, 2014, the A's traded Taylor to the Chicago White Sox in exchange for Jake Sanchez.
+On October 24, Taylor was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights and later that same day he elected free agency.

-On March 10, 2015, Taylor announced his retirement from baseball.
+On January 10, 2015, Taylor re-signed with Chicago on a minor league contract.
+On March 10, Taylor announced his retirement from professional baseball.